Clemapfel/jluna/docs/manual.md

 #### Interacting with `jluna::Task` from Julia

-Internally, `jluna` makes accessing the Julia-state from a C++-sided, asynchronously executed function possible by wrapping it in an actual Julia-side task, then using Julias native threadpool to execute it.
+Internally, `jluna` makes accessing the Julia-state from a C++-sided, asynchronously executed function possible by wrapping it in an actual Julia-side task, then using Julias native thread pool to execute it.
 This has some beneficial side-effects.

 `yield`, called from C++ like so: